 When can a meeting be closed to the public?

 Sometimes it is necessary to close a meeting to the public so the Board or Board Committee can consider confidential information, as permitted by law.
 Under the City of Toronto Act, 2006, and Section 6(1) of Waterfront Toronto’s By-Law No 2, a meeting can only be closed if the subject of debate falls under one of several exceptions to the open meeting rules.
 That is, a meeting or part of a meeting may be closed to the public if the subject matter is:

-- Educating or training of its members if, at the Meeting no member discusses or otherwise deals with any matter in a way that materially advances the business or decision-making of the Corporation; and
+(g) Educating or training of Board and Committee members if, at the Meeting, no member discusses or otherwise deals with any matter in a way that materially advances the business or decision-making of the Corporation;

-- Any matter in respect of which the Corporation is authorized under legislation other than the Act to conduct a Meeting or a portion of a Meeting on a closed basis.
+(h) Any matter in respect of which the Board or Committee is authorized under legislation other than the Act to conduct a Meeting or a portion of a Meeting on a closed basis;

 What steps do I take if I have a concern about a closed Board or Board Committee meeting?

 - Contact the General Counsel and see if they are able to answer your question or concern

 - If the General Counsel is unable to resolve your concern and you believe that the meeting was closed to the public in a way that is not permitted by law, you may request the Investigator to consider your concern.
 To do this, submit a written request using the complaint form for a closed meeting investigation.
 When the request is received it will be forwarded to the Investigator by the General Counsel along with supporting documentation relating to the meeting.

 Any person or corporation will be able to request an investigation on whether the Board of Directors or a Board Committee has complied with closed meeting rules outlined in the City of Toronto Act, 2006 and the Corporation’s By-Law No 2.